Chililord/mvp/alldocs/q&a.md

 Choose your region,
 spin up until one feels right
 So keep your current pod then.
 Don't delete this one it's good.

+Q:
+The initialization of this took a lot longer than phi with ollama on my mac, why?
+A:
+That is expected behavior!
+The initialization of vLLM takes significantly longer than Ollama, but this initial load time is a one-time cost that provides massive performance benefits for the actual inference requests later.
+Ollama is designed for quick startup and general usage, often loading a basic version of the model. vLLM is designed for high-performance production serving.
+Its startup process involves several intensive optimization steps you can see in your logs:

+Basically, it's hyper optimizing